• Skip to main content

 Jump to Recipe

-Crispy pan fried potatoes & onions are a southern classic recipe that's great for breakfast, lunch, or dinner.
+Crispy Pan Fried Potatoes & Onions are a southern classic recipe that's great for breakfast, lunch, or dinner.
 Delicious fork-tender seasoned potato cubes is the amazing dish you need in your life.
 All you need is a few ingredients, your favorite skillet, & 30 minutes.

 Pan Fried Potatoes & Onions in a skillet on the counter with fresh parsley and linen napkin.

 Whether you need a quick & simple side dish or some home fries to serve with soft scrambled eggs for breakfast, this is the country fried potatoes recipe you will love.
 No more boring potatoes.
-These are savory & salty plus sweet thanks to the sauteed onions.
+Ok, now we cook!

 Jump to: